-Underage Sexting is when an adult shares or participates in an exchange of sexually-explicit content with a minor in the form of images or text.
-It is a crime for an adult to “sext” with a minor, anyone under 18.
+Underage sexting is when an adult shares or participates in an exchange of sexually explicit content with a minor in the form of images or text.
+It is a crime for an adult to “sext” with a minor, which is anyone under 18.
 Explicit content is often sent to entrap an adult and subject them to extortion.
 Crimes can also occur when an adult sends content to coerce a minor.

 So here’s the common scenario involved in the setup: You’ve been talking to someone online who appears to be at least 18 years old.
 You’ve also sent pictures or suggestive messages with the other individual, and suddenly things change drastically.
 The individual you’re talking to reveals they are a minor.
 At this point, there are one of three most likely realities:

-The person with whom you’ve been speaking to is in fact a minor, but not involved in a setup.
+- The person with whom you’ve been speaking is in fact a minor, but not involved in a setup.

-The person is in fact a minor, and someone claiming to be their parent reaches out to you and threatens to go the authorities if you don’t pay some sum of money.
+- The person is in fact a minor, and someone claiming to be their parent reaches out to you and threatens to go to the authorities if you don’t pay some sum of money.

-The person with whom you’ve been speaking with is not in fact a minor, but nevertheless pretends to be one with the purpose of extorting money out of you.
+- The person with whom you’ve been speaking is not in fact a minor, but nevertheless pretends to be one with the purpose of extorting money out of you.

 Regardless of the actual reality, if you think you’ve fallen victim to a setup or scam involving a minor on an online dating or hookup platform, you need to proceed carefully and get some legal advice fast.
 You should also immediately cease all communication with the alleged minor or anyone associated with them because, the simple truth is, none of the possibilities are ideal, and how you react makes all the difference.
 Moreover, it is often difficult to know which of these scenarios is actually applicable to your situation at the time.

 These “underage sexting” setups (as in scenarios (2) and (3) above) follow a similar pattern and may or may not involve an actual minor.